lanl/MILK/README.md

 git clone https://github.com/lanl/MILK.git
 ```

-You may need to configure your git proxy
+You may need to configure your git proxy for the clone to work
 ```
 git config --global http.proxy http://myproxy:port
 ```